 Helaas is deze inhoud niet beschikbaar in het Nederlands; we tonen de Engelse versie.

-Engineer - Mesh generation of cardiac meshes at cellular scale
+Engineer - Development of meshing tools for generation of cardiac meshes at cellular scale

 WP7.
 Location: Bordeaux.

 The MICROCARD project will require large and detailed meshes of cardiac tissue structure to perform simulations on.
 The engineer will be in charge of the development of the open source toolchain for the generation of 3D tetrahedral meshes for the project test cases.
 Starting from segmented data (voxels labeled as vessels, myocyte, fibroblast…) provided by project partners, this person will develop robust tools for:

 - Building tetrahedral meshes from 3D image voxels;